Main Content of this article:

 You can also adjust visual effects for better performance.
 Click Start on your computer, and select Control Panel.
 Type "Performance Information and Tools" in the search box and select it.
 Select Adjust visual effects, Visual Effects, Adjust for best performance and OK.

 You can increase the GPU processing time by adjusting the Timeout Detection and Recovery registry value.
-However, you should do it carefully, because any mistake can cause conflicts.
+However, you should do it carefully, because any mistake can cause conflicts and it is better to backup registry before any changes.
 Here is how:

 1. Exit all Windows based programs.